MarcDiethelm/grunt-less-imports/README.md

 # grunt-less-imports

 > A grunt task to create @import statements from a collection of stylesheet files.
-If you wish any .css files will be read and the contents added before the @import statements.

 Why use this?
 To get useful error messages from the LessCSS parser, that tell you what file the error was encountered!
 LessCSS uses @import statements to aggregate files and will tell you about parsing errors in those files.